 - In case you are monetizing your website, you are losing your earning as well as the trustworthy of your sites.

-- You are losing an opportunity to get bigger, imagine your webpages are getting traffic because you have good content, now your potential audience can’t even load the website, and they will never be back again.
+- You are losing an opportunity to get bigger.
+Imagine your webpages are getting traffic because you have good content, but your potential audience can’t even load the website, and they will never be back again.

-Solution 1: Purchase and implement a CDN (Content Delivery Network) Immediately
+Solution 1: Purchase and add a CDN (Content Delivery Network) Immediately

-There are many CDN Provider out there, but your are running out of time.
-Try MaxCDN or CloudFront as they are quite easy to setup and implement.
+There are many CDN Provider out there, but you are running out of time.
+Try MaxCDN or CloudFront as they are quite easy to set up.